Elementary Sorting

 Several observations stand out:

-• Bubble sort is adaptive (like insertion sort), but in practice it is slower because it performs more data movement per inversion — elements move only one position per swap, while insertion sort shifts an entire block.
+Bubble sort in its basic form always performs comparisons regardless of input.
+Even with the early termination optimization, it is slower in practice than insertion sort because elements move only one position per swap, while insertion sort shifts an entire block.
 Bubble sort's main virtue is pedagogical simplicity.

 The comparison-based sorting lower bound

 All three elementary sorting algorithms are comparison-based: they access the input elements only through pairwise comparisons.
-Can we do better than with a comparison-based algorithm?
-The answer is yes — merge sort, heapsort, and quicksort achieve time, as we will see in Chapter 5.
-But can we do better than ?
-The answer is no.
+This shared trait raises a natural question — is the best we can do under this model, or can a comparison-based algorithm sort faster?
+It turns out the answer is yes: merge sort, heapsort, and quicksort all achieve time, as we will see in Chapter 5.
+This immediately raises a deeper question: can we do better still — is there a comparison-based algorithm that beats ?
+It turns out that the answer is "no" and we are going to prove it below.

 Any comparison-based sorting algorithm must make at least comparisons in the worst case to sort elements.